 When you can’t fight the urge to poke at your forgetful boss, do ANYTHING else.

 If you’re always late to meetings, be on time…today.

-When the latest request from your demanding boss triggers another panic attack: Get up from your desk before you reply.
-Go get something to drink.
-Resist the temptation to complain to whoever you bump into in the hall.
+When the latest request from your demanding boss triggers another panic attack: Get up from your chair before you reply (or send an IM to your co-worker).
+Go get something to drink and take some deep breaths.
 Then, ask yourself, “What’s really going on here?”
 And then, “Do I know how to handle this?”
-Now, go back to your desk and reply to your boss.
+Now, go back to your laptop and reply to your boss.